This competition is now closed for 2022.

 The author must be Irish by birth, citizenship or long-term residence.

 Entries must be made by the editor of the publication in which the story appears.
-An individual author may be entered more than once for the competition by an editor if their work appears in more than one publication.
-It is the editor’s decision which author will represent each of their publications.
+Submissions open on 1st June 2022.
+An individual author may be entered more than once for the competition if their work appears in more than one publication.
+It is the editor’s decision which author will represent each of their publications/collections.

 Entries will not be eligible where the author is a member of the independent judging panel, anyone involved in the administration of the IBAs or a close family relative of any such person.